gilch/hissp/docs/macro_tutorial.rst

 It's kind of long though.

-Fully-qualified tags like this are fine for occasional one-offs or ``lissp -c`` commands when it's not worth the overhead to implement something better, but it's going to get tedious for the human to type (and probably to read) if it gets used a lot.
+Fully qualified tags like this are fine for occasional one-offs or ``lissp -c`` commands when it's not worth the overhead to implement something better, but it's going to get tedious for the human to type (and probably to read) if it gets used a lot.